Submitty/submitty.github.io/_docs/developer/testing/php_unit_tests.md

 ### Running PHP Unit Tests

+*You will need PHP installed on your host system first, see [Installing PHP](/developer/testing/install_php)*

 To run the PHP unit test suite locally, `cd` to the `Submitty/site` directory and type:

+If you are running on WSL and are seeing errors, remove "`php`" from the following commands.

 ```
 php vendor/bin/phpunit --configuration tests/phpunit.xml